igwed93/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit displays the last digit of any random number given 2-print_alphabet.c prints alphabets in lower case 3-print_alphabets.c prints the alphabets ini lower case and then in upper case followed with a new line
+1-last_digit displays the last digit of any random number given 2-print_alphabet.c prints alphabets in lower case 3-print_alphabets.c prints the alphabets ini lower case and then in upper case followed with a new line 4-print_alphabt.c prints the lower case alphabets with the exception of e and q